eemeli/polyglot.js/README.md

       pluralize
-        ✓ should support pluralization with an integer ✓ should accept a number as a shortcut to pluralize a word
+        ✓ should support pluralization with an integer ✓ should support pluralization with a string representation of a number ✓ should accept a number as a shortcut to pluralize a word

       locale